Please send e-mail to maurastephens1 AT gmail DOT com.

 first visited that country.
 They fell in love with the people and their culture

 and published a book, Collateral Damage, about them.
-Since then Maura
+Subsequently Maura

-has worked to help Iraqi people who have been endangered and misplaced because of this misguided invasion and subsequent occupation.
-It took four calamitous years for Maura to get the first Iraqi translator who'd worked for the U.S. military out to safety with his family; subsequently she was able to help relocate another 48 families, with varying degrees of success.
+worked to help Iraqi people who were endangered and misplaced because of this misguided invasion and subsequent occupation.
+It took four calamitous years for Maura to get the first Iraqi translator who'd worked for the U.S. military out to safety with his family; she was then able to help relocate another 48 families, with varying degrees of success.
 With Rosemary Nuri she founded Iraqi Refugees Assistance

 Connection, dedicated to helping imperiled Iraqis find safe haven and new

 communities.
-Both women continue to help Iraqis who made it to the USA, as well as others at home and in Syria and Jordan who are now suffering under a new wave of violence, the predictable result of the
+Both women continue to help Iraqis who made it to the USA, as well as others at home and in Syria and Jordan who are now suffering under ongoing violence, the predictable result of the

 hubristic, inhumane way the Iraqi people have been treated from within

 and without over the last several decades.
-Now, of course, Syrians and others from around the region so disrupted by the policies of the United States and its allies are in dire need of resettlement but seeing turned backs wherever they flee.
-And the U.S. is in its 17th year of war on Afghanistan, under three presidents.
+Now, of course, Syrians and others from around the region so disrupted by the policies of the United States and its allies are in dire need of resettlement but being turned backs wherever they flee.
+And the U.S. is in its 18th year of war on Afghanistan, wars that have continued under three presidents.
 This did not have to be.
 After publishing a story about IC janitor Han

 Lin (left, center) and his brave, inspirational fight for freedom in his homeland, Maura